 Time and the Rani

-So Colin Baker leaves and because there is no 'proper' regeneration this story begins with Sylvester McCoy in a Colin Baker wig.
-It's not the best omen for what is to come it must be said.
+So Colin Baker leaves in ugly BBC political circumstances and understandably refuses to do a regeneration and because there is no 'proper' regeneration Time and the Rani begins with Sylvester McCoy in a Colin Baker wig.
+It's not the best omen.

 What of McCoy himself?
 He does alright.
-He's better at the quieter more thoughtful stuff than he is at the shouty confrontational bits and bobs and I like the fact that you can see his Doctor thinking.
-Yes, some of the silly falling about in Part One seems designed to play up the comedy and you can see why that might have put people off a bit.
+He's better at the quieter more thoughtful stuff than he is at the shouty confrontational and I like the fact that you can see his Doctor thinking.
+Yes, some of the silly prat-falling in Part One seems designed to play up the comedy and you can see why that might have put people.
 However he seems to have enough Doctor-ish qualities to me at this point to pass muster.
-However it is a toss up between this and the 'Twin Dilemma' for worst introductory story for a new Doctor.
+However, it is a toss-up between this and the Twin Dilemma for the worst introductory story for a new Doctor.

 I also like Mark Greenstreet as Ikona**, apparently the only Lakertyan with any balls at all.
 His nicely sarcastic two-hander with Bonnie Langford is amusing and there's a dry line in cynicism throughout.
 Greenstreet also manages to make running at full pelt whilst dressed as a sort of fish-reptile-human escapee from a rather unsuccessful new romantic band look vaguely credible.

 A small round of applause should also go to Richard Gauntlett as Urak, leader of the Tetraps.
 The Tetraps, who are the Rani's guards, are a kind of three-eyed bat-monkey hybrid.
-They're quite nicely designed, if a tad obviously special effects driven when close-up.
+They're quite nicely designed if a tad obviously special effects driven when close-up.
 Urak is a cunning little bugger combining creepy brown-nosing, thuggish violence and a nice little plan of his own.
 It's nice for a minion to get one up on its chief.

-So overall 'Time and The Rani' ain't great but it is nowhere near as bad as its reputation suggests, although I might have been tempted to alter that opinion if there had been one more scene of Bonnie Langford screaming.
-It's entertaining, if light-weight.
-However it wasn't the best story with which to launch a new Doctor on an unsuspecting world.
+So overall Time and The Rani ain't great but it is nowhere near as bad as its reputation suggests, although I might have been tempted to alter that opinion if there had been one more scene of Bonnie Langford screaming.
+It's entertaining if light-weight.
+However, it wasn't the best story with which to launch a new Doctor on an unsuspecting world.